onerishabh/data-ingestion-orchestration/README.md

 Make sure, `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` are created/updated with valid credentials.

 # Running The Application
-`Fork` this respoitory and updat secrets with your `AWS` credentials.
+`Fork` this respoitory and update secrets with your `AWS` credentials.